myst729/myst729.github.io/posts/2019/on-merging-pull-requests/index.md

 > You can check out any time you like, but you can never leave.
 >
-> <cite>“Hotel California”, The Eagles</cite>
+> <cite>“Hotel California”, the Eagles</cite>

+## [DISCLAIMER]

-__The post is opinionated!__ GitHub provides three different modes for PR merging.
+1. __The post is opinionated!__ GitHub provides three different modes for PR merging.
 Each is described very clearly in the official doc “[About merge methods on GitHub](https://help.github.com/en/articles/about-merge-methods-on-github)”.
 I’m not going to repeat how they work under the hood.
 Rather, I’d try explaining why I think there should be only one true (or no) option – the **merge mode**.

+2. After being heckled by so many pathetic people who consider English as a privilege of westerners, let’s make this clear. __I am Chinese and I wrote this post in English.__ If you cannot read this, learn English.
+It’s not my fault.

 ## A quick comparison.